pytrackdat/pytrackdat/tutorial.md

 These values are not always a good substitute for any missing value; there are associated usage issues that can pose problems for data integrity.

+### Primary Key
+A **primary key** is a field of a relation which serves as a **unique identifier** for the tuple in question.
+These are especially useful when referencing a different tuple from within a tuple while avoiding needless data duplication.

+Primary keys can be divided into two categories: natural keys and artificial keys.

+**Natural keys** are fields which describe some "real-world" property of whatever is being described by the tuple.

+**Artificial keys** are fields which are explicitly designed as an otherwise meaningless number or string of alphanumeric characters that uniquely identify the tuple (and often by extension the actual item) in question.

+For example, in the two tables described above, the "Specimen Number" field of Table 1 could be used as an artificial key and the "Site Name" field of Table 2 could be used as a natural key, assuming that no two sites will have the same English name.

 ### Method *(General Programming)*
 ***Also known as:** Function*